Inheriting and Bequeathing Firearms in California

 State and Federal Law for Firearms

 State and federal laws both govern firearm transactions.
 The trust or estate administrator has the responsibility to act in accordance with all gun laws.
 This includes at every step of the transfer process.
 Without a gun trust, this could open up the administrator to accidentally making a mistake.
 If the administrator allows the transfer to occur, but has broken a law, they have the potential to be prosecuted.
+The dual layers of federal and state firearm laws create a labyrinth for estate administrators.
+Federal statutes, primarily the National Firearms Act (NFA) and the Gun Control Act (GCA), establish baseline regulations for firearm ownership and transfer.
+However, California law layers its own extensive and often more restrictive requirements on top of these federal mandates.

 Government Approval and Transfer of Firearm Ownership

-Weapons that are transferred that are being governed by the NFA will need to also be approved by the Bureau of Alcohol, Tobaccos, Firearms, and Explosives.
+Weapons that are transferred that are being governed by the NFA will need to also be approved by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 Depending on your situation, different laws may be governing the transfer.
 When inheriting firearms in California, you will need to register the transfer or properly dispose of the weapons.
 A dedicated estate planning attorney can help you better understand which laws and guidelines apply to you.

 NFA Transfer Tax